Osaka City Central Public Hall 大阪市中央公会堂

 A beautiful remnant of early 20th-century Japan

 Osaka City Central Public Hall was built in 1918, not long after the Meiji period ended.
 Today it stands out as the architectural jewel of Nakanoshima .
-Head inside to gaze at the restored stained glass windows and an expansive ceiling painting, or simply marvel at the beautiful red-brick exterior framed against the greenery on the promenade.
+A path leads around the building from which visitors can view the beautiful red-brick exterior and surrounding greenery.

 How to Get There